phys-sim-book/solid-sim-tutorial-gpu/README.md

 The basic architecture of the simulators follows [@liminchen](https://github.com/liminchen)'s Numpy version [solid-sim-tutorial](https://github.com/phys-sim-book/solid-sim-tutorial).

 The tutorial (written by a beginner of simulation) aims at helping beginners learn how to write simple CUDA codes for efficient solid simulations on the GPU.
+An introductory section for the first example of this tutorial can be found at [https://phys-sim-book.github.io/lec4.6-gpu_accel.html](https://phys-sim-book.github.io/lec4.6-gpu_accel.html).

 ## Usage
 1. Clone the repository